 This week's webcast comes from the first week of resumed choral services at St. John's.
 It features Herbert Murrill's canticle settings in E and Patrick Hadley's setting of Song of Solomon 2 vv.
 10-13, "My beloved spake and said unto me".

 This service of Eucharist takes Palestrina's Missa Aeterna Christi Munera as its setting.
 It is based on three melodic ideas taken from the tune which gives the Mass its title, the hymn for Matins of Apostles and Evangelists.

-A Meditation on the Passion of Christ (also known as the Lent Meditation Service) is a service of music and readings reflecting on the Passion of Christ, with music by Bruckner, Byrd, Ireland, Lotti, Morales, Robinson and Stainer.
+A Meditation on the Passion of Christ (also known as the Lent Meditation Service) is a service of music and readings reflecting on the Passion of Christ, with music by Bruckner, Byrd, Grier, Lotti, Handel, Weelkes, Stainer and Bach.